 Your friend is trying to decide whether to send an application to a graduate school that he wants to get into.
 He really wants to go there but doesn't think that he'll be accepted.
-You want to convince him to apply.
-You say:
+You say this to convince him to apply.

 What do you have to lose?